StackVista/stackstate-docs/setup/upgrade-stackstate/sts-saas-release-notes.md

 ## StackState v5.1.0 (2022-10-14)

 The StackState v5.1 release delivers brand-new features and enhancements that help your team troubleshoot faster.

-Details of the included features, improvements, bug fixes and updated StackPacks can be found below.
+* Improvements to our probable cause calculation
+* Many additions to the right panel to always have information in the context of where you are looking.

 The StackState v5.1 release is the last release containing the `stac` CLI.
 The new `sts` CLI replaces the `stac` CLI in all upcoming versions of StackState.
 For details see [Comparison between the CLIs](/setup/cli/cli-comparison.md "StackState Self-Hosted only").